Wat Chalermprakiat – mountaintop pagodas in Lampang Province [2026]

 Temples for people who don't normally like visiting temples.

-Watch our short video below to get a feel for the place, then read on for the history of Wat Chalermprakiat, how to get there, the best time to go, and everything else you need to plan a visit to this very cool temple.
+Watch our short video below to get a sense of the place, then read on for the history of Wat Chalermprakiat, how to get there, the best time to go, and everything else you need to plan a visit to this very cool temple in the sky.

 History